Engee documentation

 ndigits(n::Integer; base::Integer=10, pad::Integer=1)

-Counts the number of digits in the whole number n written in the number system base (base cannot be in the range [-1, 0, 1]), if necessary, with the assignment of zeros (pad) to a given size (the result will never be less than pad).
+Compute the number of digits in integer n written in base base (base must not be in [-1, 0, 1]), optionally padded with zeros to a specified size (the result will never be less than pad).

 Examples